 At any kind of event, the safety of visitors, staff and anyone else in the vicinity must be paramount.
-Whether you are organising a parade, a concert, a festival or a market, individual measures must be put in place to keep everyone safe.
+Whether you are organising a parade, a concert, a festival or a market, security measures must be put in place to keep everyone safe.

 To understand how to plan for safety at your event, you first need to have a good idea of who is going to be attending.
 The profile of the audience can help you determine how the crowd will behave.

-The dynamics of the crowd’s movement can produce dangers for this people in the crowd – for example, a densely packed crowd that is unsteady and surges can lead to individuals falling or being trampled.
+The dynamics of the crowd’s movement, for example, can produce dangers for people in the crowd – a densely packed crowd that surges forwards could lead to individuals falling or being trampled on.

-As well as understanding the kind of people who might be likely to attend the event, it is also essential to be able to accurately forecast how many people are likely to turn up.
-At a ticketed event this is can be easy to understand and manage.
-However, at more casual events you may need to investigate the expected turnout in order to provide adequate facilities.
+As well as understanding the kind of people who will likely attend the event, it is essential to know how many people are actually going to turn up.
+If you are running a ticketed event, this is can be a lot easier to understand and manage.
+However, if you are running a more casual event, you may need to look further into the expected turnout to provide the facilities required.

 When you are choosing the venue for your event it is essential that you take all of the details above into account.
 Aside from the obvious questions over capacity you also need to consider the logistics of the venue, such as whether there is a large space at the entrance, where visitors are most likely to congregate.

-Also consider how well the venue would be able to deal with an evacuation in the event of an emergency.
-It is always essential to plan for the worst case scenario to ensure that the risk to visitors and anyone in the vicinity is kept to a minimum.
+Also, consider how well the venue would be able to deal with an evacuation in the event of an emergency.
+It is always essential to plan for the worst-case scenario to ensure that the risk to visitors and anyone in the vicinity is kept to a minimum.